High Availability

 The system supports setting a preferred primary node configuration:

-• This happens during the next heartbeat cycle (within 5 seconds)
+- This happens during the next heartbeat cycle (within one heartbeat interval)

 Graceful Shutdown